 Or head into the Neustadt to mingle with the young and hip at Katy's Garage.
-This popular bar has a intimate beer garden that stays open until 10:00pm, just in time for their night club to open.
+This popular bar has an intimate beer garden that stays open until 10:00 pm, just in time for their nightclub to open.
 In winter, check out their funky Christmas market.

 Step into Literature

 Fans of author Kurt Vonnegut’s book Slaughterhouse-Five might wonder where the infamous Schlachthof Fünf in Dresden really lies.
 Not popular with local residents, it took a while for the site of this POW camp to be recognized as a literary hot spot.
 But - amazingly - the place where Kurt Vonnegut was imprisoned and survived the firebombing of Dresden still exists.

 The building has actually been converted into a convention and event center.
 Outside there is a simple blue sign marking its existence with a small tin medallion noting “ORT 63” embedded in the curb in front.
 Within the basement (available only on private tour) there is an installation dedicated to the novel.
 Added in 2015 by Ruairi O'Brien, it has hand painted glass and silk screened wood panels with scenes and quotes from the novel.